zelozhou/VMS740_zelozhou/4 - Midterm_Portfolio/README.md

 This is a prototyping html and css project for ISS740 Web Design course.

-There are4 components for this project:
+There are 4 components for this project:

 Proposal: Proposal.pdf